UW-Madison-DataScience/geospatial-capstone/setup.md

 using your own data you obtained elsewhere.

 Capstone data includes climate data to complement the environmental data used in the main workshop.
-If you use your own data, there are some criteria to help you succeed in completing the learning objectives.
+If you use your own data, there are some criteria below to help you succeed in completing the learning objectives.

 You can download the capstone data by clicking [this download link](FIXME).